 While I was listening to the audiobook version of the book, I kept envisioning Igbo elders recounting this story to youngsters who are seated around them and are listening intently.
 This image may have been conjured up by the fact that the story itself is told by Chinonso’s Chi (his ‘guardian’ spirit), but also by the way Obioma structured his story.

 I am really glad I listened to the audiobook since the author has included quite a few lines in Igbo, which are not translated into English, but non-Igbo speakers still get the meaning of them, and since I would not have known how the pronounce or read them out in my mind, I benefited from having them read to me by the narrator of the audiobook.

-Overall, I absolutely adore this book.
-I loved the underlying criticism of colonialism and post-colonialism, I was moved by Obioma’s obvious, deep love for the Igbo language, Igbo traditions and heritage.
-I was deeply captured by his ability to tell a beautifully engaging story, his successful marriage of a modern-day story and issues with ancient (yet contemporary) Igbo culture and values.
+Overall, I absolutely loved this book, and especially the underlying criticism of colonialism and post-colonialism.
+I was moved by Obioma’s obvious, deep love for the Igbo language, Igbo traditions and heritage, and was captured by his ability to tell a beautifully engaging story, his successful marriage of a modern-day story and issues with ancient (yet contemporary) Igbo culture and values.